Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 Notice that the first time we run `print_number_with_if` and give it 3, it acts just like `print_number`.
 However, the second time, when we give it 8, it adds 10 and prints 18.
 Why did it do this?
 Because 8 is greater than 5, so our program added 10 to it before it was printed.

-This may seem like a trivial example, and therefore not very exciting.
+This may seem like a trivial example, and therefore, not very exciting.
 Let me assure you, though, that what you have just learned is amazingly powerful!
 So congratulations!

 #### Building on the If

 Ok, so, the `if` is cool.
 But it seems like, due to it's structure, there are only so many things you can do with it.
-Lets summarize this with what's known as a *flow diagram*.
+Let's summarize this with what's known as a *flow diagram*.

 ![If Flow](http://www.tutorialspoint.com/cprogramming/images/if_statement.jpg)